California Climate Credit - Frequently Asked Questions

 Yes, but the California Climate Credit is distributed equally to each electricity provider’s residential customers, regardless of energy consumption or bill amount.
 In other words, Southern California Edison customers receive a different amount of credit than San Diego Gas & Electric customers do.
 But all residential customers of Southern California Edison receive the same amount.

 No, all residential and small business customers of the same electric utility will receive an equal amount in credit regardless of the amount of energy they use.
-Whether you receive a credit or how much you receive is not connected to the amount of energy you use.
-Customers receive this credit as your share of California’s Cap-and-Trade program.
+Whether you receive a credit or how much you receive is related to market prices for greenhouse gas emission allowances, not connected to the amount of energy you use.

-Right now, the California Climate Credit is expected to continue through 2030, although this may change.
+Currently, the California Climate Credit is expected to continue through 2030.

 Eligibility Questions